-Dearest Beloved Brothers and Sisters,
+Dearest Brothers and Sisters,

 Sunday Services 9 AM Sunday School and 11 AM Worship Services.